 Increasing the distance from the vehicle to the load will affect the stability of the Aerial Device.
 Keep loads close to the ground until you determine that the load can be balanced safely at the maximum distance you wish to work.

-This Aerial Device has been tested for stability on a flat firm surface with a maximum slope of 5 degrees.
+This Aerial Device has been tested for stability on a flat firm surface with a maximum slope of 5 degrees with the vehicle leveled.
 Working on slopes that exceed 5 degrees may result in vehicle tipping over.